Ranganathaswamy Temple, Srirangam: Administration

-The temple is maintained and supervisied by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
-An Executive officer appointed by the Board manages the temple along with Sri Azhagiya Manavala Perumal Temple, Pundarikakshan Perumal Temple at Thiruvellarai, Sri Vadivazhagiya Nambi Perumal Temple and Mariamman Temple at Anbil.
+The temple is maintained and supervised by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
+An Executive officer appointed by the Board manages the temple along with Sri Azhagiya Manavala Perumal Temple in Uraiyur, Pundarikakshan Perumal Temple at Thiruvellarai, Sri Vadivazhagiya Nambi Perumal Temple and Mariamman Temple at Anbil.
 There are three trustees and a chairman for the board of trustees.
 Annadhanam scheme, which provides free food to devotees, is implemented in the temple by the Board.
-Under the scheme, free food is offered to two hundred devotees every day in the temple and the expenditure is fully funded by the contributions from devotees.
-The only shrine free from govt is dashavatara sanadi Under Ahobila mutt.
+Under the scheme, free food is offered to two hundred devotees every day in the temple, and the expenditure is fully funded by the contributions from devotees.
+The only shrine that is not administered by the HRCE is the Dashavatara shrine, which is managed by the Ahobila mutt.
 This shrine is outside the main temple complex.